sandialabs/tracktable/Documentation/examples.rst

 Too Many Arguments!
 -------------------

 Response files are used for managing siutations where many command line arguments need to be used.
-The use of of these files is documented in the user guide (see :ref:`Tracktable_User_Guide`).
+The use of of these files is documented in the user guide (see :ref:`Tracktable_User_-Guide`).

 Cartesian Movie